TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

  * The zone\_state 'installed' will be state 'stopped'.

- * When first provisioning the VM the 'configured' -> 'installed' -> 'ready' ->
-   'running' states, and any reboots that take place as part of the scripts inside the zone configuring themselves will be hidden by the 'provisioning' state.
+ * When first provisioning the VM, the 'provisioning' state will hide the zone_states 'configured' -> 'installed' -> 'ready' -> 'running', as well as any reboots that take place as part of the scripts inside the zone.

  * From 'provisioning' a VM can go into state 'failed' from which it will not recover.